shubhamgupta0903/Agentic-AI/README.md

 - **Development:**
   - AI Virtual Agent: Python, TensorFlow, or PyTorch.
   - CRM: Salesforce or a custom-built solution.
-  - Website: React.js and Node.js.
+  - Website: Use React.js and Node.js, or opt for Next.js for a unified framework that handles both frontend and backend seamlessly.
-  - Mobile App: Flutter.
+  - Mobile App: Flutter (To efficiently develop applications for both iOS and Android platforms simultaneously).

 ### 4.2 Hosting
 - **Platform:**